 The Burleigh County Senior Adults Program promotes better health and well-being by providing nutritionally sound meals, outreach services and health maintenance services.
-Call the Bismarck Senior Center at 701-255-4648 to learn more about eligibility and how to begin services.
+Call the Burleigh County Senior Center at 701-255-4648 to learn more about eligibility and how to begin services.

-Congregate meals are served Monday through Friday from 11:45 am to 12:15 pm at the Bismarck Senior Center.
-Crescent Manor and the outlying community of Wing at the Golden Wing Club eat at noon.
-Reservations need to be made a day in advance.
-Menus are published monthly in The Senior Sentinel newsletter and on our website, and weekly in the Bismarck Tribune newspaper.
+Congregate meals are not being offered at this time.
+In lieu of congregate meals, we are providing drive-thru meals Monday through Friday from 11:15 am to 12:00 pm at the Burleigh County Senior Center.
+Meals at Crescent Manor, The Golden Wing Club in Wing, and The United Methodist Church in Sterling are provided at noon.
+We request that reservations be made a day in advance.
+Menus are published monthly in The Senior Sentinel newsletter and on our website.
 Listed below are phone numbers to call to make congregate meal reservations:

-Home-delivered meals are provided to those who are unable to come to a congregate meal site.
+Home-delivered meals are provided to those who are unable to utilize our drive-thru.
 Eligibility for home-delivered meals is determined by our outreach services at Burleigh County Senior Adults Program.
 A person is considered homebound when one or more of the following exist:

 The Burleigh County Senior Adults Program Outreach Services provides seniors, age 60+, and their family members with information, support and assistance in assessing needs and accessing senior services.
 Services are provided through home and office visits and telephone contacts.